Hutia te rito o te harakeke,

 With a new Board and management structure Isthmus will continue its design-led purpose to advance the relationships between land, people and culture.

-Over the years I’ve observed some characteristics of people that thrive in our studio culture.
-These individuals are positive, proactive and collaborative.
+Over the years we’ve observed some characteristics of people that thrive in our studio culture; these individuals are positive, proactive and collaborative.
 They are self starters.
 They take the initiative and are quick learners.
 But most of all, they are independent and self-confident.

 From Graduate to Intermediate:

 Azmon Chetty.
-Azmon joined isthmus in late 2014 fresh out of Unitec as a graduate architect.
-Azmon is a furniture maker in his spare time; he’s handy with tools including barbecue ones.
+Azmon joined isthmus in late 2014 as a graduate architect.
+A furniture maker in his spare time; he’s handy with tools.
 Over the last 6 months Azmon has brought a new level of accuracy and speed to the work he has been doing.
 He‘s developing new skills around construction detailing and design.
 He is also becoming very adept at complex 3D digital modelling for documentation.
 You’ll also find him crafting physical models.

 From Intermediate to Senior:

 Travis McGee.
 Travis joined us nearly four years ago.
 He quickly showed himself to be very good at grabbing opportunities and running with them.
 Thrown in the deep end with the Schools PPP2, Trav took on the project management and quickly got his head above water.
-Travis has shown dedication, working late nights when needed, and just generally mucking in to help out.
 Trav’s skill at digging a little deeper into his projects and pre-empting the next move has set him up well as a project leader.
 His ability to take the lead when he needs to means he is a highly valued member of the of Isthmus team.

 Brad Ward.
 Brad joined isthmus a little over 4 years ago.
 Known affectionately as ‘Brad the Grad’ when he started, he was the first new staff member we hired coming out of the GFC.
 Brad was quickly absorbed into the Hobsonville team as a safe pair of hands, learning very quickly, always going the extra mile.
 He did well in the “pressure-cooker” and his career accelerated.
 In just four years Brad has developed for himself a set of unique and specialist skills in residential masterplanning.
 Ka pai!

 Sophie Jacques.
-I first met Sophie when she was a student at VUW.
-She was usually sitting at the back with the boys.
-Always with her baseball cap, her skateboard and her cheeky, infectious laugh.
 After uni she headed overseas, gaining 6 years experience in the UK and Australia and becoming something of a skatepark construction specialist.
 She started with us in February 2014, a specialist in construction management.
 She has taken this role on a number of complex projects including the Children’s Garden, Wellington Zoo and Kotuku Apartments.